abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec6.md

 <img src="/img/lectures/Lec6/Dstrings.png" alt="Concatenation" style="width: 500px;">

 Here,
-x and y are distinguishable prefixes as they end up in distinguishable state which cannot be merged.xw and yw are distinguishable as $xw \in L$ and $yw \not \in L$.
+x and y are distinguishable prefixes as they end up in distinguishable states which cannot be merged. xw and yw are distinguishable as $xw \in L$ and $yw \not \in L$.

 <h4>Fooling Sets-Definition</h4>

 For a language L over $\Sigma$ a set of strings F (could be infinite) is a fooling set or distinguishing set for L if every two distinct strings $x, y \in F$ are distinguishable.

-If a Language L has an infinite fooling set F then L is not regular.If a language has an infinite fooling set, it will lead to an infinite number of distinguishable prefixes, requiring an infinite number of states to recognize the language.
+If a Language L has an infinite fooling set F then L is not regular.
+If a language has an infinite fooling set, it will lead to an infinite number of distinguishable prefixes, requiring an infinite number of states to recognize the language.
 Since a Finite automata (DFA/NFA) cannot have an infinite number of states, it is not possible to construct a Finite automata for the language, making it a non-regular language.

 The fooling set method is a proof by contradiction technique which involves the following steps: